gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.

 * The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
-For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), as well as the group rekeying scheme used by the Group Manager to renew the keying material in the group.
+For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}).

-* The 'mgt_key_material' parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the group rekeying process performed by the Group Manager.
-The exact content and format depend on the specific group rekeying scheme used in the group.

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with OSCORE as described in Section 6 of {{I-D.ietf-core-oscore-groupcomm}}.

+If the application requires backward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to all the current group members (see {{sec-group-rekeying-process}}).

 When the OSCORE Master Secret expires, as specified by 'exp' in the 'key' parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
-A possible approach for the node to retrieve updated keying material from the Group Manager and renew the OSCORE Security Context is described in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.
+Then, the node retrieves updated security parameters and keying material, by exchanging shortened Join Request and Join Response messages with the Group Manager, according to the approach defined in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.
+Finally, the node uses the updated security parameters and keying material to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Leaving of a Group Member # {#sec-leaving}